ZAQ9271219/SCPSN/README.md

 # SCPSN-Spectral-Clustering-based-Pyramid-Super-resolution-Network-for-Hyperspectral-Images
-This is the code for the ACM MM 2024 paper :SCPSN: Spectral Clustering-based Pyramid Super-resolution  Network for Hyperspectral Images after the paper published.
+This is the code for the ACM MM 2024 paper :SCPSN: Spectral Clustering-based Pyramid Super-resolution  Network for Hyperspectral Images.
+We will make it public after publication